ouspg/CryptoCourse/Week2Exercises/README.md

 Use both legacy commands (`genrsa` & `dsaparam/gendsa`) and newer commands (`genpkey`) and finally compare the results and the time it takes to generate the keys.
 It is recommended to try relatively high key length to notice difference (RSA).

-You might need to use some more commands, to generate the public keys only.
+You might need to use some commands more, to generate the public keys only.

 On Linux, you can measure time with `time` command.
 To see explanation of produced output, you can reference [here.](https://stackoverflow.com/questions/556405/what-do-real-user-and-sys-mean-in-the-output-of-time1/556411#556411)